 Regardless of your age, the basics are still the same.

-No matter what your age, there are some basic things you can do to put yourself in the best position to be able to manage (steward) your financial resources well.
+No matter what your age, you can do some basic things to put yourself in the best position to be able to manage (steward) your financial resources well.

 Know what you have to spend (it's called a budget).

-The basic premise of building wealth and having financial flexibility is to understand how much money you have coming in (revenue or income), and how much you have going out (expenses).
+The basic premise of building wealth and having financial flexibility understands how much money you have coming in (revenue or income) and how much you have going out (expenses).

 What do you have left over?
 Anything?
-If you don’t, you need to look at that long list of expenses, and determine what you can live without.
-Cut down on the eating out, discontinue that gym membership that you haven’t used in the last three month, and then let’s pick up this conversation again.
-It is hard to save money when you are spending more than you make, isn’t it?
+If you don't, you need to look at that long list of expenses and determine what you can live without.
+Cut down on the eating out, discontinue that gym membership that you haven't used in the last three months, and then let's pick up this conversation again.
+It is hard to save money when you are spending more than you make.

 If you do have money left over – then let's talk!

 Usually, after you land that first job, your pay will increase pretty quickly if you work hard and do a good job.
-That’s great news!
-A common temptation however is to grow your expenses as your income grows, or worse, go into debt because you are expecting for your income to continue to increase — so you “buy now and pay later.”
+That's great news!
+However, a common temptation is to grow your expenses as your income grows, or worse, go into debt because you are expecting your income to continue to increase — so you "buy now and pay later."

 Learn to live below your means, even small means.

-“How can I possibly do that?” you ask.
-“But, you don’t understand!”you say.
-I don’t make that much and there are so many things I need.
+"How can I possibly do that?" you ask.
+"But, you don't understand!" you say.
+I don't make that much, and there are so many things I need.
 Do you think it is going to be any different when you make $10,000 more a year?
-How about if you double your income, do you think it will be easier to feel like there are things that you can live without?
+How about if you double your income?
+Do you think it will be easier to feel like there are things you can live without?
 No, the reality is that no matter how much money you make, there will always be things that you can spend your money on.
-If you learn to live on less than you have now, you will be training yourself to save; more importantly it will give you options to have less financial stress, more options, and more freedom to pursue your dreams and whatever God has called you to.
+If you learn to live on less than you have now, you will be training yourself to save; more importantly, it will give you options to have less financial stress, more options, and more freedom to pursue your dreams and whatever God has called you to.

 But I don't have any finances to plan!

-The conviction to live below your means starts when you are delivering newspapers, babysitting, or working at Chick-fil-A. If you have a “work to spend” mentality, you will become a slave to stuff and will never feel like you are getting ahead.
-That’s because as you earn, you spend, so you work some more and spend more.
-What you desire is more than you want to wait for and, presuming upon future earnings, you get into the debt trap.
-It’s a vicious cycle that never ends.
+The conviction to live below your means starts when you deliver newspapers, babysitting, or working at Chick-fil-A. If you have a "work to spend" mentality, you will become a slave to stuff and never feel like you are getting ahead.
+That's because as you earn, you spend, so you work some more and spend more.
+What you desire is more than you want to wait for, and, presuming upon future earnings, you get into the debt trap.
+It's a vicious cycle that never ends.

 The less you have, the more important it is to be careful with your money.

-It is very simple: The less you have to deal with, the more careful you need to be with what you spend.
-When you don’t have much, you don’t have a margin for error.
-A medical issue, a car repair, or any other unplanned financial emergency can put you in the hole financially.
-You have to learn early to create a cushion by living within your means, or you’ll find yourself in a bad place.
-That’s one of the reasons why you hear so many people telling you to that you need an “emergency fund.”
+It is straightforward: The less you have to deal with, the more careful you need to be with what you spend.
+When you don't have much, you don't have a margin for error.
+A medical issue, a car repair, or any other unplanned financial emergency can financially put you in the hole.
+You have to learn early to create a cushion by living within your means, or you'll find yourself in a bad place.
+That's one of the reasons why you hear so many people telling you that you need an "emergency fund."